Stoffe101/FishingFrenzy/README.md

 ## Commands & Permissions
 - `/frenzy reload` — Reloads the plugin configuration
 - `/frenzy status` — Shows current state (active, time left / time until next)
+- `/frenzy start` — Starts a frenzy immediately (bypasses meter), and resets the global cooldown
+- `/frenzy end` — Ends the current frenzy early, if one is active
 - Permission: `fishingfrenzy.command` (default: op)

 Commands are declared in `plugin.yml` (Bukkit-style).
 This plugin does not use `paper-plugin.yml` for commands.